Crystalline silica (quartz) is a common mineral found in a range of construction materials.

 Workplace exposure standard

-The workplace exposure standard (WES) for RCS is 0.1 mg/m3 8h TWA.
+The workplace exposure standard (WES) for RCS is 0.05 mg/m3 8 hour Time-Weighted Average.
 Guidance on interpreting exposure standards is available in the Guidance on the Interpretation of Workplace Exposure Standards for Airborne Contaminants.

 The WES for RCS will be exceeded if the dust you breathe in over a full shift contains more RCS than the amount shown here next to the five cent piece.
 Reference: HSE

-You need to identify tasks that use or generate RCS, in consultation with your workers.
-For example, bagged cement and fibre cement sheeting will contain silica and during use airborne RCS may be generated.
-Sometimes these products will have a label warning of silica content.
+You need to identify tasks that use or generate RCS.
+For example, pre-blended bagged cement and fibre cement sheeting will contain silica and during use airborne RCS may be generated.
+Sometimes these products will have a label warning of silica content or it may not be identified at all.

 Control the risks

-Reducing the airborne concentration of RCS is more effective than simply relying on respiratory protective equipment (RPE).
+Reducing the airborne concentration of RCS is more effective than simply relying on respiratory protective equipment.
 Look carefully at the control measures that can be used, some are more cost effective and practical for each situation than others.

 You can control RCS risks by: